-- 1. Assess the patients airway and intervene per your protocol. - 2.
+- 1. Assess the patients airway and intervene per your usual protocol. - 2.
 Auscultate Heart Sounds to determine if the device is functioning and what type of device it is.
 If it is continuous flow device, you should hear a "whirling sound". - 3.
 Assess the device for any alarms. - 4.
-Look on controller usually found around the waist of the patient and to see what color tag and device it is. - 5.
+Look on controller found around the waist of the patient or in the VAD PAK and to see what color tag and device it is. - 5.
 Match the color on the device tag to the EMS Guide. - 6.
 Intervene appropriately based on the type of alarm, tag (device) and EMS Guide. - 7.
 Start Large Bore IV. - 8.
 Assess vital signs Use Mean BP with Doppler with the first sound you hear is the Mean Arterial Pressure (MAP). - 9.
 If no Doppler, use the Mean on the non invasive blood pressure machine. - 10.
 Transport to closest VAD center.
 Call the number on the device to get advice. - 11.
-Bring all of the patients equipment. - 12.
-Bring the significant other if possible to act as a expert on the device in the absence of consciousness in the patient.
+Bring all of the patient's equipment. - 12.
+Allow the trained caregiver to ride in the transport vehicle if possible to act as a expert on the device in he absence of consciousness in the patient.